stclib/STC/README.md

 - **User friendly** - Just include the headers and you are good.
 The API and functionality is very close to c++ STL, and is fully listed in the docs.
 - **Templates** - Use `#define i_{arg}` to specify container template arguments.
 There are templates for element-*type*, -*comparison*, -*destruction*, -*cloning*, -*conversion types*, and more.
 - **Unparalleled performance** - Some containers are much faster than the c++ STL containers, the rest are about equal in speed.
 - **Fully memory managed** - All containers will destruct keys/values via destructor defined as macro parameters before including the container header.
-Also, shared pointers are supported and can be stored in containers, see ***csptr***.
+Also, shared pointers are supported and can be stored in containers, see ***carc***.
 - **Fully type safe** - Because of templating, it avoids error-prone casting of container types and elements back and forth from the containers.
 - **Uniform, easy-to-learn API** - Methods to ***construct***, ***initialize***, ***iterate*** and ***destruct*** have uniform and intuitive usage across the various containers.
 - **Small footprint** - Small source code and generated executables.
 The executable from the example below with six different containers is *22 kb in size* compiled with gcc -Os on linux.